nexoedge/nexoedge/README.md

 #### Admin Portal

-Admin portal is a user-friendly web-based portal for monitoring the nCloud system.
+Admin portal is a user-friendly web-based portal for monitoring the Nexoedge system.
 It visualizes the status and statistics which a reporter periodically collects from a proxy.

 ![admin_portal](figs/monitoring.png)